If you don't have a home business idea yet, ask yourself three questions:

 If you need more help developing your home business idea, see research and develop your business ideas.

 The British Library and IP Centre also provide a range of business development resources.

 Working 'five to nine'

 You may want to consider starting a business whilst in full or part-time employment, using the evenings and weekends to build your business.
 This means that you will have money coming in whilst your business finds its feet.
 However, you might find it difficult to manage the extra hours and the extra work.
 See start a part-time business.

 Your business plan

 Once you have worked out a business idea, you need to create a written business plan.
+Your business plan will document your business, its objectives, its strategies, the market it is in and its financial forecasts.
 For more information, see write a business plan: step-by-step.